Here’s how AI is changing the recruitment process

 What does this mean for future and existing recruiters?

 Some recruiters worry AI will replace their roles.
 However, this is a common misconception.
 AI is capable of automating traditional tasks, meant to be used as a tool and not a replacement.
 Humans will always be needed to execute more pressing matters like making the final call and engaging with candidates on a more personal level.

-According to a recent survey by Korn Ferry, talent acquisition professionals are welcoming AI as a tool.
+According to a survey by Korn Ferry, talent acquisition professionals are welcoming AI as a tool.
 Nearly 48% say big data and AI are making their roles easier, with 40 % saying it helps in providing valuable insights and 27% stating it has freed up their time.